revodavid/RMLops/README.md

 Slides from the presentation [A DevOps process for deploying R to production](https://github.com/revodavid/RMLops/blob/master/earl2019slides.pdf) are available.
 Presented at the [EARL 2019 conference](http://www.earlconf.com/) in London, September 11 2019.

 Slides from the presentation [A DevOps process for deploying R to production](https://github.com/revodavid/RMLops/blob/master/user2019slides.pdf) are available.
 Presented at the [useR!2019 conference](http://www.user2019.fr/) in Toulouse, July 12 2019.
+A [video recording](https://youtu.be/o6sIB0MJyOs) of this presentation is available.

 ## Resources